dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 Called "CALIBRATION" in PJC output :numref:`table_PS_format_info_PJC`

 Calibration is the conditional probability of an event given each probability forecast category (i.e. each row in the **nx2** contingency table).
-This set of measures is paired with refinement in the calibration-refinement factorization discussed in Wilks (2011).
+This set of measures is paired with refinement in the calibration-refinement factorization discussed in :ref:`Wilks (2011) <Wilks-2011>`.
 A well-calibrated forecast will have calibration values that are near the forecast probability.
 For example, a 50% probability of precipitation should ideally have a calibration value of 0.5.
 If the calibration value is higher, then the probability has been underestimated, and vice versa.

 .. math:: \text{Calibration}(i) = \frac{n_{i1}}{n_{1.}} = \text{probability}(o_1|p_i)